 Your health and wellbeing

 Being at University can be exciting but there may be times when you struggle with the demands of studying or life in general.
-It can be difficult being away from your home, family and friends, but at Bristol, you are not on your own and we are here to help.
+It can be difficult being away from your home, family and friends, but at Bristol, you are not on your own and there is always someone to talk to.

 Looking after yourself is essential for a happy and productive student life.
-Find out what you can do to keep well.
+Find out how you can keep well.

 - Where to get study help